 If you want a more powerful camera, you should consider Blink or even better, Blink XT.
 Blink is an HD camera with a unique night vision feature.
 Instead of using IR technology, it uses a light that will shine when an event is detected.
 Blink XT is an indoor/outdoor security camera that is backed by IR LED night vision.

 Of all the cordless options, Blink offers the best battery life.
 This longevity is thanks to their unique processing technology.
-Even though the camera can live stream and record in a higher resolution, it still offers a two-year battery life.
-Though I've not used the camera that long, I have been running it for almost a year.
+Even though the camera can live stream and record at a higher resolution, it still offers a two-year battery life.
+Though I've not used the camera that long, I have been running it for over a year.
 The battery is still going strong.

 The other reason the battery life is so long is that part of the heavy lifting is done on what is known as a Sync Module.
 Sync is a base system that must remain plugged into a wall.
 Though the individual Blink cameras are cordless, the entire system is not 100% cordless.
 However, the latest Sync module, launching soon, will add 4G Cellular and battery backup, so your cameras will continue to function even without internet and power.

-Finally, Blink is the only camera with a monitoring plan.
+Finally, Blink is the only camera with a monitoring plan (Coming Soon).
 For $19.99 per month, you can add 24/7 professional monitoring.
 For $9.99 per month, you can self-monitor your cameras backed by sensors including a door/window sensor, water sensor, and a keypad.

-PROS - Compared to the others: Long Battery Life, Amazon Echo Integration, 4G Connection (Coming Soon)
+PROS - Compared to the others: Long Battery Life

 Butterfleye and Nero 1 Basics